Kimberly Ann Yonkers MD

 Professor of Psychiatry and of Obstetrics, Gynecology, and Reproductive Sciences and Lecturer in Epidemiology (Chronic Diseases); Director, PMS and Perinatal Psychiatric Research Program

-Reciprocally, I have been involved in the assessment of the effects that psychiatric illnesses and their treatments, have on perinatal outcomes.
+Reciprocally, we assess the effects that psychiatric illnesses and their treatments, have on perinatal outcomes.
 In a cohort study funded by NICHD, we recruited approximately 2800 women and interviewed them three times during pregnancy.
 We are assessing whether depression is a risk factor for preterm delivery, independent of antidepressant treatment.
 This large prospective cohort study includes information on maternal psychiatric illness, antidepressant treatment and other obstetrical risk factors.

 We have also been working on ways to screen pregnant and non pregnant women for substance use disorders and have been exploring treatments for pregnant and postpartum women who are suffering from addiction.
 We use psychotherapies and potentially new pharmacological therapies that are tailored for perinatal women.

 - Columbia College of Physicians and Surgeons (1986)